bluehalo/node-fhir-server-core/docs/GettingStarted.md

 });
 ```

 What we are doing here is loading the core library and then calling initialize on it.
-Internally this will setup middleware, various security features, public directory routes, error routes, and routes for FHIR resources.
-Then finally we tell the server to listen on port 3000 which makes the server available at `http://www.localhost:3000`.
+Internally, this will setup middleware, various security features, public directory routes, error routes, and routes for FHIR resources.
+Then finally, we tell the server to listen on port 3000 which makes the server available at `http://www.localhost:3000`.

 You will now have a folder structure that looks like this: